rclone/rclone/docs/content/docs.md

 Server side copies will only be attempted if the remote names are the same.

-This can be used when scripting to make aged backups efficiently, eg
+This can be used when scripting to make aged backups efficiently, e.g.

     rclone sync -i remote:current-backup remote:previous-backup
     rclone sync -i /path/to/files remote:current-backup